 “I’d be in town or at the weekly market and someone would greet me by name.
 The niece of the therapist I was working with invited me to her school dance competition.
 Then it clicked – I was no longer a tourist.
 I was part of the community.
-So, did I leave the program with as much a feeling of fulfillment as I anticipated?
-No – it was way more than I could have ever anticipated.”
+It was way more than I could have ever anticipated.”

 “You don’t need any special training to do this…just a willingness to jump in and help out.
-The impact over years is most rewarding, and one of the reasons I keep returning.
-Being a guy in the midst of many lady teachers is a plus — you’ll be especially impactful.
-As you share “high fives” and get to know YOUR students, you’re sure that you connect in a special and important way.”
+The impact over years is most rewarding, and one of the reasons I keep returning.”

 “My one-time curiosity has turned into 9 years of annual volunteer trips to Rarotonga.
 I return because I have a connection with the teachers at St Joseph’s Primary, to the shopkeepers, to the Global Volunteers who serve every year, but mostly I cherish my connection with the students, whom I taught in Grade 1 and now are vibrant Grade 6 students.
 It’s an honor and a privilege to be a part of their lives if only for three weeks a year.”